edmundhung/conform/docs/submission.md

 }
 ```

 Configuring fields' name manually might be error-prone.
-Approach 2 is to use the derived config provided by [useFieldset](/packages/conform-react/README.md#usefieldset) and [useFieldList](/packages/conform-react/README.md#usefieldlist).
+Another approach is to use the derived config provided by [useFieldset](/packages/conform-react/README.md#usefieldset) and [useFieldList](/packages/conform-react/README.md#usefieldlist).

 ```tsx
 export default function TodoForm() {